madmaze/pytesseract/README.md

 ( http://code.google.com/p/tesseract-ocr/ ).
 It is also useful as a
-stand-alone invocation script to tesseract, as it can read all image types supported by the Python Imaging Library, including jpeg, png, gif, bmp, tiff, and others, wheras tesseract-ocr by default only supports tiff and bmp.
+stand-alone invocation script to tesseract, as it can read all image types supported by the Python Imaging Library, including jpeg, png, gif, bmp, tiff, and others, whereas tesseract-ocr by default only supports tiff and bmp.
 Additionally, if used as a script, Python-tesseract will print the recognized text in stead of writing it to a file.
 Support for confidence estimates and bounding box data is planned for future releases.